pHanToMcaNCoDE/phantom-official-portfolio/README.md

 # About Project

-Phantom-official-portfolio is a porfolio website built with the basic front-end technologies.
+Phantom-official-portfolio is a porfolio website developed with basic front-end technologies.

 # Technologies
-Front-end: HTML, CSS, JS
+Client-Side: HTML, CSS, JS